 The fruit begins to form in early summer, and ripens in the late summer through autumn.
 It is popularly used to make the traditional Hungarian fruit brandy called palinka, which is well known in countries sharing Austro-Hungarian history.

-Before we proceed to the actual benefits of this fruit, let’s first have a glance at its nutritional profile.
+Before we proceed to the actual rosehips benefits, let’s first have a glance at nutritional value of this fruit.

 1 Value per 100.0g